dedetheprogrammer/dedetheprogrammer.github.io/src/posts/a-portfolio.md

 These are the future changes planned for the portfolio:

-- [ ] Remake the entries structure in the main page.
+- [x] Remake the entries structure in the main page.
+- [ ] Fix wrong page titles.
 - [ ] Add information in the main page.
 - [ ] Add a 'Comissions' page.
 - [ ] Add an 'About me' page.